 Application of colour to geological maps

 The colours chosen to depict rock formations usually attempted to match the overall colour of the rocks themselves, as exemplified by William Smith’s celebrated geological map of England and Wales (1815) and the Geological Society’s own version compiled by G B Greenough (1819), the latter being the starting point for de la Beche’s first colour scheme.
 As more formations were recognised, it became necessary to employ a wider range of colours or to combine them with ornament.

 The colours themselves were based on watercolour pigments available from art dealers, but in due course a need arose for the survey to negotiate the production of specially formulated pigments.

 Why the constant need for revision?

 Given the rapid pace at which the Government of the day expected the Geological Survey to proceed and the cartographic limitations imposed by the one-inch scale, de la Beche soon came to recognise the provisional nature of the geological mapping being conducted at that time.
 In addition, the significance of superficial deposits was not recognised until the survey had reached the northern Welsh Borders and East Anglia, where glacial deposits thickly blanket the bedrock geology.

 The introduction of topographical maps at the six-inch scale in the mid-nineteenth century created a need, and fulfilled a desire, for more detailed geological information.

 This process of adding greater detail and refinement has continued up to recent times, with each re-survey adding greater understanding to what is essentially an interpretation based on the best available evidence.

 Mapping in the 21st century

-BGS offers free access to geological map data via iGeology, a free smartphone App. iGeology allows the user to access a geological map of the UK by browsing the map or by entering a place name or postcode.
+The BGS offers free access to geological map data via iGeology, a free smartphone app. iGeology allows the user to access a geological map of the UK by browsing the map or by entering a place name or postcode.